gothinkster/realworld-starter-kit/README.md

 In case you want to change the code of this app, all changes will get applied to the non dist version without the need for a build.

-In case you want to apply your changes to the dist versions:
+To apply your changes to the dist versions:

 > npm run dev-build-my-apps